ram-srivathsa/Branch-predictor/README.md

 Results:
 On testing the predictor with the Dhrystone benchmark, 110 misprediction were reported out of a total of 58,800 branches which corresponds to a prediction accuracy of 99.8%.

-In Vivado, the maximum operating frequency of the design was found to be 309MHz while the utilization report may be found in the 'vivado' folder.
+In Vivado, the maximum operating frequency of the design was found to be 309MHz on an Artix 7 board while the utilization report may be found in the 'vivado' folder.